 Improving custom review process:

 Huge projects identified by a PI, BES, etc: PA sets up a “team” that follows project from early inception to implementation.
 Team includes EAR or ex-post evaluation CPUC contractor, IOU EE EM&V, BES, PI, PM, field engineers/CIT as necessary.
 Intent—to help identify what aspects of the project were incremental EE, agree on what baseline to use, project type, confirm influence along the way, and basically, have a good savings estimate for that project upon implementation.
-Only ex-post evaluation (if any) would simply confirm that equipment is still operational a year later.
+Only ex-post evaluation (if any) would simply confirm that equipment is still operational a year later. [related to Task 6, Issues 7, 8, 10]

-All other semi-large projects: Ensure PDP is followed by PI—CIT confirms this—and provides feedback to PI as necessary.
+All other semi-large projects: Ensure Project Development Process (PDP) is followed by PI—CIT confirms this—and provides feedback to PI as necessary.
 EAR or ex-post impact evaluators brought in to weigh in as necessary on either M&V or influence issues (e.g., akin to early opinion today—but allowing ex-post impact evaluators to provide opinion—instead of just EAR team).
 Early opinion has limited time period to respond or ask for more details.
-Can suggest project be canceled (but need to provide evidence why).
+Can suggest project be canceled (but need to provide evidence why). [related to Task 6, Issues 7, 8, 10]

 EAR process—put timelines to it.
 PI sends project details to PA who submits to list.
 EAR has 2 weeks to select it for review and then 2 weeks to offer preliminary findings.
 PI/PA have 2 weeks to respond to EAR comments.
 EAR has 2 weeks to review replies and provide disposition.
 If PI/PA disagree with EAR findings, they can take to an independent, expert group of 1-3 people for dispute resolution final decision.
 If parties need more time than the 2 weeks, they need to ask the other party to agree to an extension and explain why.
-If other party agrees, then extension is given.
+If other party agrees, then extension is given. [related to Task 6, Issue 8]

 Key for the EAR process is that clear timelines need to be defined for each stakeholder.
-A cool-off period may be enforced; an escalation and rejection process needs to be in place if a party doesn’t meet criteria set forth.
+A cool-off period may be enforced; an escalation and rejection process needs to be in place if a party doesn’t meet criteria set forth. [related to Task 6, Issues 8]

 Also important that there be more congruence between EAR and ex-post evaluation teams; especially on “influence”.
 Need to expand how “influence” occurs—to fully embrace information, endorsement, as well as the traditional focus on $ incentives.
-Also—need to allow vendors to “sell” the project on NEBs and not just focus on EE.
+Also—need to allow vendors to “sell” the project on NEBs and not just focus on EE. [related to Task 6, Issue 6]